Kaiurungi Hao Ika

 $130K-$280K per year

-Pay for fishing skippers varies depending on the size and type of the boat they operate and whether they own it, the fish species being targeted, and the size of their catch.
+Pay for fishing skippers varies depending on the boat they operate and the fishing catch.

 What you will do